kworam/ProcScript/README.md

 	Hi Mom!
 	Hello World!

-Using this technique, you can create Proc call chains of any depth.

 Proc call stacks
 --------------------

-The first Proc in a call chain is called the root Proc.
-When a root Proc runs, ProcScript allocates a virtual *thread* to maintain the call stack for that root Proc and any of its descendant (callee) Procs.
+The first Proc Instance in a call chain is called the root Proc.
+When a root Proc runs, ProcScript allocates a virtual *thread* for that root Proc and its descendant (callee) Procs.

-You can dump the call stack from any Proc in a thread with this function:
+You can dump the call stack from any Proc Instance in a thread with this function:

 	Proc.callStackToString()